resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 - To clear things up...**We can take state from one component and pass it down as a prop to the child of that component which in this case the parent is "App" and the child is the "SeasonDisplay"**

 - Anytime `setState` is called in the "App" component, the app updates itself and causes the `SeasonDisplay` to be updated as well as re-rendered.

 Summarily, anytime `setState` is called, the component re-renders itself but also re-renders the children in it.

-## To Determine The Season now, first figure out the current month of the year and then use the latitude to determine what season it is.
+## To Determine The Season now, first figure out the current month of the year and then use the latitude to determine what season it is

 - To get the current month of the year, use
 `new Date().getMonth()`
 - Keep in mind that the result of the above is indexed so if the console prints "5" as the result, then it is April and so on.
 See code for more.
 - From geography lessons, There are two hemispheres which are the Nothern and Southern hemispheres but there's different climates.